 Thanks to George Knapp for an informative report on the obstacles facing pain patients and their healthcare providers.

 Thanks to Journal of Pain for featuring an informative study about the prevalence of high impact chronic pain.

-As a result of these changes, the Pain Advocacy Coalition is extending an invitation to everyone to join our initiative to advocate for patients and their caregivers to preserve treatment options, including opioids, for patients who are experiencing pain.
+As a result of restrictive public health changes, via the introduction of the Center for Disease Control (CDC) 2016 Opioid Prescribing Guidelines and the National Pain Strategy, as recommended in the Pain Management Best Practices Inter-Agency Task Force Report, the Pain Advocacy Coalition is extending an invitation to everyone to join our initiative, to advocate for patients and their caregivers to preserve treatment options, including opioids, for patients who are experiencing acute, chronic or intractable pain.

-Tell us about your eAdvocacy journey and be sure to check us out on Twitter @PACRiseUp
+Tell us about your eAdvocacy journey, and be sure to check us out and follow on Twitter @PACRiseUp